manuel-st/mc-datapacks/README.md

 To permanently remove a datapack run `/function *datapack-name*:uninstall`.
 This will remove the data created by the datapacks.
 For example, the data for the weatherchanger datapack can be removed with `/function weatherchanger:uninstall`.
 Then simply remove the .zip-file from the worlds datapack folder at `.minecraft/saves/*your-worldname*/datapacks/`.

 # License
-The pack is licensed under the [MIT License](LICENSE.md).
+You don't have to credit me to use these packs.
+However, it would be nice to leave a notice if you are using one of the [Content Datapacks](#List-of-Content-Datapacks) on a public server or a map you make publicly available for download.

+You are free to redistribute and modify these datapacks.

 Please make sure that you use the pack in accordance with the [Minecraft EULA](https://account.mojang.com/documents/minecraft_eula)!
+This includes, that you are **NOT** allowed to **earn money** with these datapacks.